 Traction helps alleviate pressure on the affected nerve.

-Braces used in the short-term can help support the neck or lower back.
+Braces used for the short term can help support the neck or lower back.
 Extended use is not recommended as it weakens muscles.

 Electrotherapy using electric impulses can help some patients reduce pain.